Developing actions for TEN-T stand for better connectivity and competitiveness of Helsinki-Uusimaa

 Senior Adviser

-International transport, transport impact assessment, project administration and funding programs, Scandria Alliance
+International transport, nature impact assessment of transport, project administration and funding programs, Scandria Alliance, drones